blue0206/inventory-application/README.md

 exports a namespace called `Prisma` which can be used to generate types for queries by simply somewhat mimic-ing the syntax of the query itself.
 This project didn't require any complex queries so I didn't face much issues once I found out about the namespace.

+### Issue 4: Centralizing error handling in frontend akin to backend.

+In my previous project, Shopping Cart, I used Redux Toolkit for the first time, but only the state management.
+I didn't use any custom middlewares or async thunks, and I didn't initially intend to use them in this project.

+I am, however, a big fan of how we can handle errors in express in one single place after throwing it anywhere in the entire application.
+Therefore, when I started with frontend, this was one of the things I really wanted to implement.

+Therefore, I researched for ways to handle this and couldn't find much.
+There were Error boundaries but they only handled UI errors, not API errors.
+Then I wondered if I could use Redux for error handling.
+After reading a lot of StackOverflow answers, I realized I could use async thunks and middlewares for this purpose and for MUCH more.
+As a result, I decided to learn them for this project.